vpr1995/rbac-engine/README.md

 - **Role-Based Access Control**: Assign roles to users and define permissions at the role level
 - **Policy-Based Permissions**: Create detailed policies using JSON format
 - **Flexible Permissions**: Support for wildcard patterns and conditional access
+- **Time-Based Policies**: Define policies with start and end dates for temporary access
 - **DynamoDB Integration**: Built-in support for Amazon DynamoDB
 - **Extensible Architecture**: Easily extend to support other database systems